zakattack9/socket-project/README.md

 Lower bound port number: 42/2 * 1000 + 1000 = 22000
 Upper bound port number: 42/2 * 1000 + 1499 = 22499
 Client port range: [22000, 22499]

+Server commands are sent from the client to the contact server as one string delimited by the string "-_-"